Shropshire Star

 As well as spending countless hours on shorelines picking the perfect stones with his family, Gary makes his own at home out of cement and sand in what his family have dubbed "the stone shed".

-These man-made stones resemble more hockey pucks than pebbles, with a diameter of around four inches and a little groove carved out of the circumference for the tip of his finger to sit in.
+These man-made stones resemble hockey pucks more than pebbles, with a diameter of around four inches and a little groove carved out of the circumference for the tip of a finger to sit in.

 I don't want to brag, but one time I got a seven